Facebook Pixel

 Time and Space Complexity

 Time Complexity: O(log n), where n is the length of the array nums.
-The algorithm uses binary search to find the target element in a rotated sorted array.
-In each iteration of the while loop, the search space is reduced by half (either updating left = mid + 1 or right = mid), which results in at most log₂(n) iterations.
+The algorithm uses the binary search template with while left <= right.
+In each iteration, the search space is reduced by half (either updating left = mid + 1 or right = mid - 1), which results in at most log₂(n) iterations.

 Learn more about how to find time and space complexity quickly.